vikramsg/vikramsg.github.io/_posts/2023-06-15-blog_langchain.md

 ---

 Last [week](../blog_49travel/) I talked about how I created [49travel](https://49travel.vercel.app/).
-I went over broadly on what were the various ingredients and so glossed over many details.
+I went over broadly on the ingredients and often glossed over many details.
-This week I want to talk about one particular aspect which was pretty interesting and for me a nice introduction to the various projects that are being furiously worked on since the entry of ChatGPT.
+This week I want to talk about one particular aspect which was pretty interesting for me.
+It was a nice introduction to the various projects going on in the LLM world that are being furiously worked on since the entry of ChatGPT.

 ## The problem